PlayOn Desktop User Guide.

 Initiating a Cast

 To initiate a cast, simply navigate to a show/movie/clip you want to watch via the Featured tab, Channels tab or your Recordings folders.
 Click on the video you want to cast.
 From here, you can select the Cast button.
 If you have a casting device (Roku, Chromecast, or Xbox) on the same network as your PC, it will appear in the Cast to a Device window.
-Please visit Devices to set up one of these devices.
+Please see the devices page to see the list of PlayOn-supported casting devices.

 The cast controller will appear at the bottom of your PlayOn Desktop App and will allow you to control your cast’s volume, gives you the Pause and Skip Ahead/Back features, and a navigation bar to scroll through the video.
 If it is a live stream (from the Channels tab or Featured tab), you will not be able to scroll ahead in the stream.
 For recordings, you can scroll to any point in the video.